-This Technical Report Summary (the "TRS") was prepared and compiled by BBA USA Inc. in cooperation with a number of consulting firms at the request of International Tower Hill Mines Ltd. (ITH) through its wholly owned subsidiary Tower Hill Mines, Inc. (THM).
-BBA USA Inc. is an independent engineering consulting firm headquartered in Montreal, Quebec, Canada.
+This Technical Report (the Report) was prepared and compiled by BBA Inc. under the supervision of the Qualified Persons (QPs) named herein at the request of Tower Hill Mines, Inc. (THM), a wholly-owned subsidiary of International Tower Hill Mines Ltd. (ITH).
+BBA Inc. is an independent engineering consulting firm headquartered in Montreal, Quebec, Canada.

-The purpose of the TRS is to summarize the results of the Pre-feasibility Study (PFS) for the Livengood gold deposit on the THM property.
-This TRS has been prepared in accordance with §§229.1300 through 229.1305 (subpart 229.1300 of Regulation S-K).

-The TRS supports the ITH November 4, 2021 news release "International Tower Hill Mines Announces Pre-Feasibility Study Results on 13.6 million ounce Gold Resource".
-This TRS also supports the mineral resource, mineral reserve and property disclosures in ITH's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, in addition to the November 4, 2021 release.
+The purpose of the Report is to summarize the results of the Pre-feasibility Study (PFS) for the Livengood gold deposit on the THM property.
+This Report has been prepared in accordance with the provisions of National Instrument 43-101 Standards of Disclosure for Mineral Projects, including Companion Policy 43 101CP and Form 13 101F1.
+The Report supports the ITH November 4, 2021 news release "International Tower Hill Mines Announces Pre-Feasibility Study Results on 13.6 million ounce Gold Resource".

-This TRS was prepared based on contributions from BBA USA Inc., JDS Energy and Mining Inc., NewFields Mining Design & Technical Services, LLC, and Resource Development Associates Inc.
+This Report was prepared under the supervision of the QPs named herein with contributions from BBA Inc., JDS Energy and Mining Inc., NewFields Mining Design & Technical Services, LLC, and Resource Development Associates Inc.